sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 network, or a fully qualified domain name of the SIP service provider network.
-If the transport address of a call control server(s) is specified using either a subdomain or a fully qualified domain name, the DNS element must be populated with one or more valid DNS server IP addresses.
+If the transport address of a call control server(s) is specified using either a subdomain or a fully qualified domain name, the DNS element MUST be populated with one or more valid DNS server IP addresses.
 The transport address specified in this element can also serve as the target for non-call requests such as SIP OPTIONS.